jkotra/jkotra.github.io/content/posts/simd-getting-started.md

 4. Similarly, for `b_chunk` fill it with K to K + 4 column elements from `j`'th column.
 5. Compute element-wise product of `a_chunk` and `b_chunk` in store the sum in `result[i][j]`

 Let's also do the same matrix multiplication with A and B in 1D shape.
-Doing operations on 1D array will make the logic more portable to use on GPGPU programming (which does not support multi-dimensional arrays by default.)
+Doing operations on 1D array will make the logic more portable to use with GPGPU programming languages (which does not support multi-dimensional arrays by default.)

 ```rs
 fn multiply_matrix_simd_1d(matrix_a: Vec<f32>, matrix_b: Vec<f32>, n: usize) -> Vec<f32> {